Environmental Management

 • Enhancement of environmental awareness activities

-• Overseas Web meetings
+• Holding Overseas Web meetings

 Industry JTEKT belongs to the industry association for each business and undertakes environmental activities in accordance with each industry association's action plan.